microsoft/pyright/README.md

 Pyright is a work in progress.
 The following functionality is not yet finished.
 If you would like to contribute to any of these areas, contact the maintainers of the repo.

-* More complete documentation - especially for configuration options
 * Type inference for generators and async functions
 * Support for type annotations within comments
 * Address the many TODO comments in the code